julian-swart/big_rock/README.md

 ### Terminology explained:

   - The term *billfish* refers to the characteristic of a long spear-like nose/upper-jaw (a bill) that these fish have.
-Even though they are not a threatened species by any means, they are relatively rare and difficult to catch, they fight very hard, and they jump a lot when caught.
-These challenging and exciting characteristics, along with the size and beauty of these fish are just a few reasons for the allure.
+They are difficult to catch, fight very hard, and jump a lot when caught.
+These challenging and exciting characteristics, along with the size and beauty of these fish, are just a few reasons for the allure.
 Not to mention the enjoyment of being on the open ocean with the comforts of a deluxe sportfishing yacht.

   - The term *meat fish* refers to the fish having edible and delicious meat.
 These fish have no bills and are typically smaller, more abundant, and easier to catch.
 However, they are still big fish (normally 10-100 pounds).
-Billfish are generally not thought of as good to eat.
+Billfish are generally not thought of as good to eat (some people do smoke them).

   - The term *releasing* or *released* means the fish was let go instead of brought to land because it was too small, or because it wasn't a blue marlin.
-Points are earned for releasing billfish (based on species).
-This years Billfish Release winner received $142,375.

   - The term *hooked-up* means a boat is actively fighting a fish that just ate one of the baits in the water.